demaniak/crupu/README.md

 - crupu-pre : the preamble, in other words "Copyright &copy;"
 - crupu-year: the full year, for example 2016

+Please take a look at `sample.html` for examples.

 # Everything else
 Hold on to your pants, the rest is comming, I'm still starting up here.